Ji0mer/Compact_Radio_Telescope_code/README.md

 This project mainly includes three parts:

 1. Rotator control and SDR data recording.
+PyMd01 is a GUI program.
+And observation is used for out campus observation, no gui.

 2. Data processing.